DocBear71/PatriotThanks/Readme.md

 # Patriot Thanks

+> **📌 Evolution**: This is the advanced .NET II version.
+For the original Windows Forms version, see: [PatriotThanks-WindowsForms](https://github.com/DocBear71/PatriotThanks-WindowsForms)

 A WPF desktop application designed to help veterans, active-duty military personnel, first responders, and their families discover local businesses offering special incentives and discounts.

 ## 📋 Project Overview